avary/stoolap/docs/_docs/architecture/transaction-isolation.md

 During rollback:
 1. All changes made by the transaction are discarded
-2. All locks held by the transaction are released
+2. The transaction is removed from the active transactions list

 ## Concurrency Control